return to Natural Dog Health Remedies

 Essential oils can be topically applied via massage, or via spritzers, sprays, and of course the oils can also be added to shampoos, conditioners, salves, ointments, etc.

 Remember, the oils have to be diluted before use.
-Carrier vegetable oils, such as olive oil, jojoba oil, sweet almond oil, can be used.
+Carrier oils, such as olive oil, jojoba oil, sweet almond oil, can be used.

-Diffusion and inhalation is another way to practice aromatherapy for dogs.
 A diffuser is used to evaporate the oils which are inhaled by the dog.
-Leave the diffuser on for about 30 to 40 minutes in order for the dog to inhale and absorb the oils.
+Leave the diffuser on for about 20 to 30 minutes in order for the dog to inhale and absorb the oils.
 You should be able to see result if you repeat this procedure twice daily for five to seven days.

-Oral application of essential oils to dogs should only be done under the supervision of a holistic veterinarian.
 As the oils are highly concentrated and potent, extreme care has to be taken to avoid overdose.
-And of course, some essential oils are not suitable for ingestion at all.
+And of course, some essential oils are simply not suitable for ingestion at all.

 • Use only essential oils that are safe for dogs.